axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

 <h1>Military?</h1>
  <p style="text-align: justify; ">Also, there is no funds for a military or any kind of state violence.
 It may take longer, but that’s where we are heading.</p>
- <p style="text-align: justify; ">But, how n&auml;ive, say you, all it takes is a <em>few bad people</em> with weapons to take over the system, won’t it?
-Again, I am counting on people’s aversion to violence and how swiftly they can mobilize, particularly in a well-connected world, to neutralize the violence of the “few bad people.”<sup id="fnref3"><a href="#fn3" rel="footnote">3</a></sup></p>
+ <p id="fnref3" style="text-align: justify; ">But, how n&auml;ive, say you, all it takes is a <em>few bad people</em> with weapons to take over the system, won’t it?
+Again, I am counting on people’s aversion to violence and how swiftly they can mobilize, particularly in a well-connected world, to neutralize the violence of the “few bad people.”<sup><a href="#fn3" rel="footnote">3</a></sup></p>
  <p style="text-align: justify; ">In any case, it will be worth the experimentation.</p>

 <h1>Community Fund Governance</h1>